 Being an ancient festival, Pongal traces its roots back to the Sangam age ranging from 200 BC to 300 AD.
 Originally Pongal was celebrated as a Dravidian harvest festival and is also mentioned in various Sanskrit Puranas and other sacred texts.
 The historians, on the other hand, relate Pongal with Thai Un and Thai Niradal which, apparently, were celebrated during the Sangam Age.
 Pongal celebrations are associated with several legends.

 According to a legend, it is believed that once upon a time Lord Shiva had asked his bull, Basava, to visit Earth and then ask the residents of Earth to take an oil massage and a bath on a daily basis.
 However, due to some communication gap, Basava told the Earth residents to eat daily and then have an oil bath only once in an entire month.
 When Lord Shiva got to know about this mistake of his, he became extremely angry.
 In a fit of anger, Lord Shiva cursed and banished Basava to the Earth forever.
 As per the curse, he had to plough the fields and then also help people produce more and more food his entire life.

 According to another legend, it is believed that while Lord Krishna was still very young and a child, he decided to teach Lord Indra a lesson.
 This was because Lord Indra had become quite arrogant after becoming the king of all deities.
 So, as per Lord Krishna's plan, he asked all the cowherds of the village to completely stop worshipping Lord Indra.
 And when Lord Indra came to know about this, he became very furious.
 In a fit of rage, he sent clouds to the village to wreck a storm, lashing rains, and havoc on it.
-Seeing the perpetual rainstorm, Lord Krishna came up with a plan and uplifted the entire Mount Govardhan.
+Seeing the perpetual rainstorm, Lord Krishna came up with a plan and lifted the entire Mount Govardhan.
 Soon, Lord Indra realized his mistake and rectified it by stopping the storm.
-When Lord Krishna realized that Lord Indra is apologetic about his behaviour, he asked the devotees to celebrate the day in honour of the latter.
+When Lord Krishna realized that Lord Indra was apologetic about his behaviour, he asked the devotees to celebrate the day in honour of the latter.
 This is why, on the occasion of Pongal, Lord Indra is worshipped.

 There are various traditional customs that are followed in the process of welcoming the Tamil New Year.
 From decorating the houses to wearing new clothes and from making various delicious recipes to meeting close ones, the festival is simply full of love and warmth.

-The day one of Pongal is celebrated honouring Lord Indra who is considered as the Rain God.
+Day one of Pongal is celebrated honouring Lord Indra who is considered as the Rain God.
 Also known as Bhogi Pongal, the first day is for performing the rituals collectively.

 On this day, in many villages, people light a bonfire and sing and dance around it.
 This is considered as a way of showing gratitude to Lord Indra.
 What is interesting to know here is that this particular bonfire is made of agricultural wastage and completely redundant household woods.